datacharmer/dbdeployer/README.md

-          --master-ip string     Which IP the slaves will connect to (default "127.0.0.1") --master-list string   Which nodes are masters in a multi-source deployment (default "1,2") -n, --nodes int            How many nodes will be installed (default 3) --semi-sync            Use semi-synchronous plugin
+          --master-ip string     Which IP the slaves will connect to (default "127.0.0.1") --master-list string   Which nodes are masters in a multi-source deployment (default "1,2") -n, --nodes int            How many nodes will be installed (default 3) --repl-history-dir     uses the replication directory to store mysql client history --semi-sync            Use semi-synchronous plugin
           --single-primary       Using single primary for group replication --slave-list string    Which nodes are slaves in a multi-source deployment (default "3")